-Question 2: What is the required capital cost and operating cost?
+Question 1: What is the required capital cost for launching a telemedicine app?

 The money you require to turn your app idea into a working telehealth app is considered as the capital cost, but it isn’t limited to only app development cost.